cschool-cinema/kinex/README.md

 ```

 ### SECURITY

-In order to hide the explicit entering of passwords in the program options,
+To hide the explicit entering of passwords and usernames in the program options,
-the automatic encryption-decryption function of the passwords was used.
+the <a href="http://www.jasypt.org/cli.html">`Jasypt`</a> library is used for the automatic encryption-decryption function.
-The  library <a href="http://www.jasypt.org/cli.html">Jasypt</a> added to project dependency pom.xml for this purpose.
-The encryption-decryption could be done using directly <a href="http://www.jasypt.org/cli.html">Jasypt</a> cli  or
-by using provided external application <a href="https://github.com/DimaLumelskyj/password.generator.jasypt.git"> ```REST API (GitHub link)``` </a>.
+The encryption-decryption could be done using <a href="http://www.jasypt.org/cli.html">`Jasypt CLI`</a> or directly by using the provided external application <a href="https://github.com/DimaLumelskyj/password.generator.jasypt.git"> ```REST API (GitHub link)``` </a>.
 The securing of the data can be done by putting encrypted sensitive data in the ```application.properties```
 file inside tag ```ENC(``` ```yours encrypted data``` ```)```.

 #### Example of use:

-- Input: sample property to encrypt in raw unencrypted form - `sample.option.in.application.properties=@Java2019`
+- Sample property to encrypt text value in raw unencrypted form - `sample.option.in.application.properties=@Java2019`

 Action sequence to secure/hide the desired application property is as follows:

-  1. encrypt the property value, for example `@Java2019` using encryption password `@x8HcZsUlfdE`.
+  1. encrypt the property value by some master password,
+   <br/>for example `@Java2019` using encryption password `@x8HcZsUlfdE`.
   <br/>The result of the following <a href="https://github.com/DimaLumelskyj/password.generator.jasypt.git"> ```REST API (GitHub link)``` </a> is the table with provided secret and decrypted and encrypted text:

      | Secret password | @x8HcZsUlfdE  |